big-unibo/smarter/README.md

-# Prescriptive Smart Watering: Automatic Optimization of Water Consumption and Fruit Quality in Orchards
+# Prescriptive Watering: Data-Driven Optimization of Water Consumption in Kiwifruit Orchards

 This repository contains the implementation of the following research paper:

 - Baiardi Alex, Francia Matteo, Golfarelli Matteo, and Pasini Manuele.
-"Prescriptive Smart Watering: Automatic Optimization of Water Consumption and Fruit Quality in Orchards".
+"Prescriptive Watering: Data-Driven Optimization of Water Consumption in Kiwifruit Orchards".
 Submitted to **Computers and Electronics in Agriculture** (2025)

 ## Repository Description